Data Integration

 Data Consolidation

-Data consolidation is a process that combines data from multiple systems and stores it in a single location.
-The goal is to simplify the application landscape with a single data location for other applications, such as BI, reporting and data mining, to access without having to deal with the complexities and often impossibilities of dealing with the data at source.
+Data consolidation is a process that combines data from multiple systems and stores it in one location.
+The goal is to simplify the application landscape and provide a single data point for other applications to access without needing to deal with the complexities – and often impossibilities – of dealing with data at the original source.
+Consolidating data makes processes such as BI, reporting, and data mining far more straightforward.

-A very common example of data consolidation is a data warehouse.
-The primary objective of a data warehouse is to aggregate any information that is spread across multiple systems and present it to reporting or data mining systems in order to extract maximum value from the available data from a single data source.
+The standard example of data consolidation in action is a data warehouse.
+The primary objective of a data warehouse is to aggregate information from multiple systems and present that data to reporting or data mining systems to extract maximum value, all from a single data source.

 New call-to-action